 - Heat the oil in a frying pan until hot, add the chunks of pork belly and fry over a medium / high heat until browned all over.

 - Transfer the seared pork to the slow cooker and add the ginger, garlic, sugar, white wine vinegar, stock, bay leaves and a good pinch of salt and pepper.

-- Mix and cook as low as possible for 2–3 hours, or until the pork belly is very tender (try a bit).
-If you don’t have a slow cooker, put the ingredients in a baking dish, tightly wrap with tin foil and cook in the oven at 160°C / 325°F / Gas 3 for 3 hours.
+- Mix and cook on high mode for 4 hours, or until the meat is very tender.
+If you don’t have a slow cooker, place the ingredients in a baking dish.
+Tightly wrap with tin foil, and cook in the oven at 160°C / 325°F / Gas 3 for 3 hours.
 Make sure it doesn’t run out of liquid, so add a bit of water if necessary.

 - Once ready, remove the pork belly from the slow cooker, or baking dish, and reserve the stock.

-- In a bowl, mix the Gran Luchito Chipotle Chilli Honey, soy sauce and ginger, then season with salt and pepper.
+- In a bowl, mix the Chipotle Honey, soy sauce and ginger, then season with salt and pepper.